-In accordance with the policy, the Commissioner may conclude that the complaint would be best responded to directly by another party such as the wind farm developer, wind farm operator or a state or local government department or agency.
-The Commissioner refers complaints to the relevant party and may assist in facilitating meetings to identify resolutions where appropriate.
-The Commissioner may also seek to conciliate the complaint between a complainant and the other party through a meeting or series of meetings.
-The Commissioner has the discretion to close a complaint at any time and common reasons for closure of a complaint are detailed in Sections 26, 27 and 28 of the Policy.
+In accordance with the policy, the Commissioner may conclude that the complaint would be best responded to directly by another party such as the wind farm developer/operator or a state or local government department or agency.
+The Commissioner refers complaints to the relevant party and may assist in facilitating discussion to identify resolutions where appropriate.
+The Commissioner may also seek to conciliate the complaint between a complainant and the other party.

+The Commissioner has the discretion to close a complaint at any time.
+Reasons for closure of a complaint are detailed in Sections 26 and 27 of the policy.
+Sections 30 and 31 of the policy provides guidance to complainants in the case that they are not satisfied with an outcome of the complaint handling process.

 The Office is also guided by the Information Handling Policy when handling complaints received by the Office.
 This policy outlines what information the Office collects, how this information may be disclosed as well as information on confidentiality and privacy.
-This policy is available on the Office's website at www.nwfc.gov.au.
+Both policies are available on the Office's website at www.nwfc.gov.au.